 Let’s start with a definition of manga.
 Manga are simply comics from Japan.
 In fact, that’s what manga means; it’s Japanese for “comic.”
 Now before experienced manga fans start quibbling, I know that’s a simplified definition.
 If you look at the manga industry in Japan, there are creators who aren’t Japanese.
 Korean comics, or manhwa, have been serialized in Japanese comic anthologies.
 One of this season’s anime is based on a manga by a French creator.
 Even so, I believe this is a good starting point for new manga readers.

-A Beginner’s Guide to Manga Genres
+A Beginner’s Guide to Manga Genres or Types of Manga

 When we normally think of genres, we think of categories that have common tropes, storytelling modes, and goals.
 The horror genre tries to scare you.
 The fantasy genre will probably feature some type of magic.
 A romance novel should be about two people falling in love (and finding their happily ever after).

 We find those genres in manga, too.
 There’s horror manga, fantasy manga, and romance manga.
 But–and this is a key point—the manga industry doesn’t talk about genres along those lines.
 Those are more like sub-genres.
-Instead, manga genres are usually determined by main target demographic.
+Instead, types of manga genres are usually determined by main target demographic.

 A beginner’s guide to manga must start with this genre.
 Many of the series available in English fall into this category.
 Shonen manga are targeted toward teenage boys.
 It’s one of the equivalent genres to YA.
 While there are exceptions, shonen manga typically feature lots of action and male protagonists who want to get stronger in some way.
 This is also the category where you’ll find lots of found families and squads of close friends.
 For example, shonen manga loves focusing on the bonds forged by a group of people going on a quest together or the camaraderie that arises between the teammates of a struggling sports team that wants to win the tournament.